blakeruprecht/blakeruprecht.github.io/content/eating-micronutrients.md

 title: Eating micronutrients
 date: 2025-06-03
 ---
-Micronutrients refer to smaller chemical molecules and just individual atoms the body needs to ingest because we can't create these for nothing.
-They're part of the raw input to the human body.
+Humans eat food for [energy](/eating-calories) first and foremost, but the body is also made of food.
+Food makes up our bones, organs, heart, lungs, skin, cells, tissues, etc. Everything in a human is made of food.
+The major building blocks of food/human are called [macronutrients](/eating-macronutrients).
+Besides the macro chemicals, there are a bunch of tiny chemicals and elements our bodies don't make, but still need to eat to make more body.

+There are:
-15-25 Minerals
+- 15-25 Minerals
-13 Vitamins: A, B2, B3, B4, etc.
+- 13 Vitamins: A, B2, B3, B4, etc.

 There are a lot of micronutrients, and it's relatively complicated to remember what micro is in what food, so that's why the general recommendation is to "eat a variety of ingredients."
 It's kind of a shotgun versus rifle approach.
-If you got blood work done, or talked to a dietitian, they might be able to perfect your diet.
+If you got blood work done, or talked to a dietitian, they might be able to perfect your diet, but in general, eat a large variety and you'll be okay.

 ## List of Great Nutritious Foods
 PLANTS